NREL/H2Integrate/docs/user_guide/how_to_interface_with_user_defined_model.md

 You can combine an H2Integrate model and a custom model for the same technology within a single analysis.
 ```

-### Custom General Finance Model Example: simple lco finance model

-To demonstrate this capability, we include an example of a custom general finance model: a **simple lco calculation** found in [Example 08: Wind Electrolyzer Example](https://github.com/NREL/H2Integrate/tree/develop/examples/08_wind_electrolyzer/).
-This example includes:
-- A `SimpleLCOFinanceConfig`: configuration class that is populated with inputs specific to that finance model.
-- A `SimpleLCOFinance` general finance model that computes the levelized cost of a commodity

 ### Custom Technology Model Example: paper mill model

 To demonstrate this capability, we include a minimal example of a custom technology model: a **paper mill**.
 This example includes: